 What is the chemical test for carbon dioxide?

 Test:

 Result:

-Explain what will happen to the

 Explain what will happen to the limewater in Bottle A and Bottle B.

-air in soda lime air out

 Bottle A: Lime water Bottle B: Lime water

 Bottle A:

 Bottle B:

 Write the word equation for anaerobic respiration in yeast (and other fungi).
 What are two uses for yeast?
-1. A group of students investigated how the mass of glucose added to some yeast affected the mass of carbon dioxide which was given off.
-Use the graph on the right to answer these questions: Independent variable Sue 8 20 grams of glucose 10 grams of glucose 10 grams of glucose Explain why adding yeast to bread dough causes it to rise.
-Dependent variable Describe the difference between the lines.
+1. 2.
+A group of students investigated how the mass of glucose added to some yeast affected the mass of carbon dioxide which was given off.
+Use the graph on the right to answer these questions: Independent variable 9 20 grams of glucose 10 grams of glucose 10 grams of glucose 2 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 Explain why adding yeast to bread dough causes it to rise.
+Dependent variable time (minutes) Describe the difference between the lines.
 Why did both lines reach a maximum?
-Control variables Write a method to investigate how temperature affect Equipment: - Gas syringe - Stop clock - Water baths - Yeast - Glucose solution - Conical flask - Balance - Measuring cylinder cts the rate of respiration in yeast.
+Control variables Write a method to investigate how temperature affer Equipment: - Gas syringe - Stop clock - Water baths - Yeast - Glucose solution - Conical flask - Balance - Measuring cylinder cts the rate of respiration in yeast.
 How could you improve the reliability of your investigation?
 Gas syringe Layer of oil Yeast in glucose solution

 Photosynthesis Palisade cells: At what time of the day are stomata most likely to be open/closed?
 Why?
 Write the word equation for photosynthesis Guard cells: Label the diagram of the leaf using the labels in the next question.
 Which 3 factors are most likely to limit the Stomata: rate of photosynthesis?
 Upper/lower epidermis: Explain how the large surface area of Sketch a graph to show the relationship leaves makes them well adapted to between distance (from light source) and photosynthesising. rate of photosynthesis Rate of photosynthesis Explain why thin leaves allow more Describe the function of each part of the leaf: efficient photosynthesis.
-Spongy mesophyll: \\\\\ Light intensity Waxy cuticle: In which organelle does photosynthesis What is the name of the green pigment take place? which absorbs light?
+Spongy mesophyll: Light intensity Waxy cuticle: In which organelle does photosynthesis What is the name of the green pigment take place? which absorbs light?

 Write a method to investigate how the rate of photosynthesis is affected by light intensity.
 What must be kept the same during the investigation?
-Write a method to describe how a leaf can be tested for starch.
-How could the investigation be made more reliable?
+Write a method to describe how a leaf can be tested for starch. - How could the investigation be made more reliable?
 Stopwatch What is a better method of measuring the amount of oxygen produced?
 This method is repeated using a leaf which has been wrapped in tin foil for 72 hours.
 What would you expect to see?
-Air bubbles containing oxygen Lamp as light source Why is photosynthesis important for life on Earth?
-1. What are two mineral ions required by plants?
+Air bubbles containing oxygen Lamp as light source oxygen Why is photosynthesis important for life on Earth?
+1 What are two mineral ions required by plants?
 What is the role of the xylem in plants?
-2 1Used for What is the role of the phloem in plants?
+2 1 What is the role of the phloem in plants?
 3 2